-The new law also prevents HOAs from assessing fines on a daily basis and limits the total amount of fines for a violation to $500 if the violation doesn't threaten public safety or health.
+The new law also prevents HOAs from assessing fines on a daily basis in some cases and limits the total amount of fines for a violation to $500 if the violation doesn't threaten public safety or health.

 Before taking action on a delinquency, an HOA must alert the homeowner about the amounts due.
 And the HOA must keep records of the contact, including the type of communication and the date and time of communication attempts.

 An HOA must send a written notice in the homeowner's preferred language (see below) of any violations, giving 30 days to correct the problem before imposing a fine.
 (The period to fix a violation is 72 hours if it threatens the public safety or health.)

 The association must give the homeowner another 30-day period (so, two consecutive 30-day periods) to cure a violation before taking legal action.